galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 Before we can begin any Galaxy analysis, we need to upload the input data: FASTQ files with the sequenced viral RNA from different patients infected with SARS-COV-2.
 Several types of data are possible:

-- Single end data derived from Illumina-based RNAseq experiments
+- Single-end data derived from Illumina-based RNAseq experiments
-- Paired end data derived from Illumina-based RNAseq experiments
+- Paired-end data derived from Illumina-based RNAseq experiments
 - Paired-end data generated with Illumina-based Ampliconic (ARTIC) protocols
-- ONT fastq files generated with Oxford nanopore (ONT)-based Ampliconic (ARTIC) protocols
+- ONT FASTQ files generated with Oxford nanopore (ONT)-based Ampliconic (ARTIC) protocols

 We encourage you to use your own data there (with at least 2 samples).
-If you do not have any datasets available we provide some example datasets (paired-end data generated with Illumina-based Ampliconic (ARTIC) protocols) from [COG-UK](https://www.cogconsortium.uk/), the COVID-19 Genomics UK Consortium.
+If you do not have any datasets available, we provide some example datasets (paired-end data generated with Illumina-based Ampliconic (ARTIC) protocols) from [COG-UK](https://www.cogconsortium.uk/), the COVID-19 Genomics UK Consortium.

 To upload the data, there are several possibilities depending of how many datasets and what their origin is:

-- Import datasets (locally, on a given URL or from a shared data library) and organize them as a dataset colletion
+- Import datasets (locally, on a given URL or from a shared data library) and organize them as a dataset collection.

   A dataset collection is a way to represent an arbitrarily large collection of samples as a singular entity within a user's workspace.